 - Enjoy creating visual art: Visual learners often have a creative streak and enjoy expressing themselves through visual art such as drawing, painting, or photography.

 Use Visual Learner Characteristics in Your Lesson Plans

 Have you ever found that you remember information better when it is presented in a visual format, like a chart or a diagram, rather than in a table or even just a written form?
 If so, you may be what’s known as a visual learner.
 Whether you’re a visual learner or simply curious about this unique learning style, you can take advantage of this to make your information more impactful and have greater retention.
 Read on to learn more.

-I created a data visualization course as part a college program I was taking a few years ago and keep revisiting it as I work with clients.
-The content touches what seems like a series of disconnected topics, and after the first two sessions, I needed to find a way to tie all the items together.
+I created a data visualization course as part of a college program I took a few years ago.
+Unfortunately, the content touches what seems like a series of disconnected topics, and I needed to find a way to tie all the items together.

 Turn the Lesson Plan into a Visualization

-The students are data analysis power users, so splitting the content out into sections that they were familiar with, allows them to learn a new tool while leveraging their current work experience.
-Using a chronological learning path where you start from data gathering to final reports, provides a definable goal for each section.
+The students are data analysis power users, so splitting the content into sections, they were familiar with allows them to learn a new tool while leveraging their current work experience.
+Using a chronological learning path where you start from data gathering to final reports provides a definable goal for each section.
 After you finish this topic, you will be able to…. for example.

-Rather than a book that sits on a shelf, an excellent looking one-page summary that hangs on the cubicle wall will go a long way to making the student more successful by helping in recalling information learned during the session.
+Rather than a book on a shelf, an excellent-looking one-page summary hanging on the cubicle wall will go a long way to making the student more successful by helping recall information learned during the session.